Ottawa Senators (original): National Hockey Association (1910–1917)

 The 1909–10 hockey season saw major changes in the hockey world, as the ECHA organization split and created two organizations, the Canadian Hockey Association (CHA) and the National Hockey Association (NHA).
 The CHA was formed to 'freeze out' the Wanderers, whose ownership change led the team to move to a smaller arena.
 At the same time, millionaire businessman J. Ambrose O'Brien, who wanted his Renfrew Creamery Kings to challenge for the Stanley Cup, saw his Renfrew application to join the CHA rejected.
 Together with the Wanderers, O'Brien instead decided to form the NHA, and founded the Montreal Canadiens.
-The NHA became the fore-runner of today's National Hockey League.
+In 1917, the NHA suspended its operation and its teams formed the National Hockey League.

 Ottawa was one of the founders of the CHA and one of the teams that had rejected Renfrew.
 However, after a few poorly attended games showed that fans had no interest in the league, Ottawa and the Montreal Shamrocks abandoned the CHA to join the NHA.
 Ottawa, the defending Stanley Cup champion and Wanderers' rival, was readily accepted by the NHA.
 This enabled Ottawa to continue the rivalry with the Wanderers and take in the gate revenues those games provided.
 The Wanderers won the championship in 1910, and Ottawa won in 1911 and 1915.

 It is during the NHA period that the nickname "Ottawa Senators" came into common usage.
 Although there had been a competing Senators club in 1909, and there had been mention of the Senators nickname as early as 1901, the nickname was not adopted by the club.
-The official name of the Ottawa Hockey Club remained in place until ownership changes in the 1930s.
+The official name of the club was the "Ottawa Hockey Club", owned by the "Ottawa Hockey Association".